elangovana/pubmed-bpe-tokeniser/README.md

 ```

-## How to run
+## How to run locally

 1. Download pubmed json files using https://github.com/elangovana/pubmed-downloader and save to say "data" directory

-2. Run tokeniser with sample data in e.g. tests/data
+2. Run tokeniser with sample pubmed json in e.g. tests/data

 ```bash